Friday my dear friend Lisa blessed me with an hour-long phone conversation. She’s one of those friends that everyone needs in their life.

 “Kids learn not by what you say to them, but by how you act.”

 Inside of these unsolved case files I’ve piled high in my gut, I’ve also stuffed emotions.
 Nearly the entire spectrum of emotions that we are supposed to feel.
-I confessed to her that I can’t cry.
+I confessed to her that I couldn’t cry.
 Not for myself.
 I cry if I see someone else in pain, even if it’s a movie.

-But I can’t cry over my own pain.
+But I can’t cry over my pain.